quantsingularity/Nexora/mobile-frontend/README.md

 ### Fallback Mock Data

-If the backend is unavailable, the app falls back to mock data for development and testing.
-This allows developers to work on the UI without requiring a running backend.
+If the code is unavailable, the app falls back to mock data for development and testing.
+This allows developers to work on the UI without requiring a running code.

 ## Authentication